 Currently, we are working with AFRIpads, a social enterprise based out of Uganda.
 AFRIpads are made out of high quality fabric that is extra absorbent, fast drying, and stain resistant.
 Femme and AFRIpads have been working together since 2014.

 No. Each Femme Kit contains either a cup or a package of pads.
 Participants have the opportunity to choose which method is the best fit for them.
 Menstrual cups are excellent and sustainable solutions, but we recognize that they are not ideal for every woman.
 We believe that both products offer women safe and sustainable solutions to menstrual management.

 In our experience, we have not encountered girls selling their Femme Kits or any of the products included therein.
-Once they have completed the Feminine Health Empowerment Program, they have a solid understanding of the economic value and overall importance of the Femme Kit items, and want to keep it.
+Once they have completed the Twaweza Program, they have a solid understanding of the economic value and overall importance of the Femme Kit items, and want to keep it.
 However, this is a risk that we are aware of and something that we keep track of in the monitoring of our programs.